cry/spotify-to-headphones/README.md

 [![Build Status](https://travis-ci.org/carey-li/spotify-to-headphones.svg?branch=develop)](https://travis-ci.org/carey-li/spotify-to-headphones)

+## This project is depreciated.
+Please use another project!

 #### This project is in very early development.
 Expect bugs.
 #### As of now, this must be placed at the root web directory, i.e. https://s2h.domain/ or https://localhost:3300/